joshbegley/nyt-latest/README.md

 `Quotation of the Day for Saturday, December 11, 2021.`\
 https://nytimes.com/2021/12/11/todayspaper/quotation-of-the-day-accepting-nobel-prize-two-journalists-warn-of-perils-to-democracy.html?searchResultPosition=3

-**One Killed at Arkansas Nursing Home as Tornadoes Rip Through Several States**\
+**Tornadoes Rip Through Several States as One Is Killed at Arkansas Nursing Home**\
-`Among the damage was a roof collapse at an Amazon warehouse in Edwardsville, Ill.`\
+`Among the damage was a roof collapse at an Amazon warehouse in Edwardsville, Ill.
+Kentucky’s governor declared a state of emergency.`\
 https://nytimes.com/2021/12/10/us/arkansas-tornado-nursing-home-monette.html?searchResultPosition=4

 **To Reach M.L.S.
 Cup, New York City F.C.
 Played the Long Game**\